 7. Patriots Park

+If you’re looking for things to do in Tarrytown this weekend, consider visiting Patriots Park.
 This 4-acre (1.5 hectares) gorgeous green parcel comes with interesting monuments, a walkway, a basketball court, and a playground.
 Nestled between Sleepy Hollow and the Tarrytown borders, on Broadway, Patriots Park is not only popular for community events but also the Saturday farmers market, held between May and October, every year.
 Especially beautiful during fall, this lovely, open space is great for languid strolls, picnics, and spending fun afternoons with your little ones.

 Address: Sleepy Hollow, NY 10591, USA